tomurillo/AUDiaL/docs/README.md

 # Documentation

-This directory contains documents in relation with AUDiaL:
+This directory contains documents in relation to AUDiaL:

 * [PhD thesis](thesis) in LaTeX and PDF formats.
 * [Defense slides](defense) in LaTeX and PDF formats.